 Learn in London Museums

-A ton of museums in London are surprisingly free.
+Many museums in London are surprisingly free.
 There are featured exhibits that you can choose to pay for, but for a first-time visit to London, you really don’t need to splurge on the featured exhibits (unless it’s something you’re super into!) as there is quite a lot to see in the main areas of the museums.
 My two favorite free museums are the Natural History Museum and the British Museum.

 Stand Outside Buckingham Palace